Indoor Gardens Where Boston Kids and Families Can Escape Winter

 For more ideas for keeping kids busy on the coldest or wettest days, check out our Boston indoor fun guide.

 The main attraction of this art and gardening museum is the outdoor European courtyard, visible from many of the art galleries, but you can get your plant fix indoors here, too.
 The Dorothy McGee Greenhouse is filled with plant species both fragrant and exotic, like a night-blooming cactus.
 Don't miss the Chinese Loggia, filled with sunlight, plants, and historic Asian art and sculpture.
 Best of all: Children and teens under 18 are always admitted for free.

 It's always unseasonably warm in the Tropical Forest at Franklin Park Zoo.
 Photo courtesy of Franklin Park Zoo

 Tropical Forest and Bird World at Franklin Park Zoo—Boston

 Set at a constant 72 degrees and plenty humid, Franklin Park Zoo’s Tropical Forest features winding pathways surrounded by waterfalls, plants, and an array of rainforest-dwelling animals, including gorillas, anteaters, and several snake species.
 Park at the zoo's Gorilla entrance and stop by Bird World before or after your visit to the Tropical Forest.
 Kids love spotting birds in the trees and rafters, and imitating the coos and chirps that echo throughout the grand old building.
 You pay regular zoo admission to enter both attractions.

-Children can get up close to interesting plants at the Tower Hill Botanic Garden.
-Photo by Troy Thompson
+Children can get up close to interesting plants.
+Photo courtesy of Tower Hill Botanic Garden

 Tower Hill Botanic Garden—Boylston